OggyP/Arduino-GameOfLife/README.md

 ### Cursor Movement Buttons (Pin 7 and 8)
 When the game is paused pressing this will change the location of the cursor.

+### Speed Control Potentiometer (Pin 0)
+The reading from this will be the delay at the end of each generation.
+This is done to slow down the generation speed and make it viewable.